manigrelli/ChatGPT/README.md

 <br>

-#### Note: Before you jump into  trying to download or run this, you MUST have an existing AWS account and API Keys.
+#### Note: Before you jump into  trying to download or run this, you MUST have an existing Open-AI account and API Keys.

 ---